portpi/portpi.github.io/README.md

 ## Welcome to PortPi

-PortPi is a project to make your Raspberry Pi portable.
+PortPi is a project to make your Raspberry Pi portable for real and much easier to manage.
 Once installed, your Raspberry Pi will provide a hotspot to allow you connect and manage it.
-If your Raspberry Pi connects to Internet through ethernet (wired), you will also be able to connect to Internet by connecting to your Raspberry Pi's AP.
+Wherever you go, you can bring your Raspberry Pi only.
+Power it on and manage it with your smart devices.
+If your Raspberry Pi connects to Internet through ethernet (wired), you will also be able to share the Internet connection on your smart devices.

 ### Under development